alavifazel/Articles/4_Boilerplate_cpp_classes_for_electronics/4_Boilerplate_cpp_classes_for_electronics.md

         double f, p;
     };

 This class is also straightforward.
-Its constructor accepts a function and period in which the function would repeat after that point.
-Note that in *getRms* function we use *numerical_integration* to calculate the definite integral.
+Its constructor accepts a function and a period in which the function would repeat after that point.
+Note that in *getRms* function, we use *numerical_integration* to calculate the definite integral.
 This function can be implemented in various ways.
 An easy-to-implement way is to use the trapezoidal method: